Werner syndrome helicase: Werner syndrome

+Cancer

+Microsatellite instability

+Recently, WRN has been identified as a synthetic lethality target in cancers containing a high number of microsatellites.
+These microsatellite-high (MSI-H) cancers have defects in their mismatch repair machinery (dMMR), which leads to the expansion of (TA)n dinucleotide repeats in the genome.
+These expanded (TA) dinucleotide microsatellites lead to the formation of secondary DNA structures (e.g. G-quadruplex) and rely on WRN to repair these bulky lesions.
+Because of this therapeutic hypothesis, inhibition of WRN has become an area of high interest for targeted therapies of MSI-H cancers, especially those that do not respond to immune checkpoint inhibition or chemotherapy.

+Deficiencies

 Cells expressing limiting amounts of WRN have elevated mutation frequencies compared with wildtype cells.
 Increased mutation may give rise to cancer.
 Patients with Werner Syndrome, with homozygous mutations in the WRN gene, have an increased incidence of cancers, including soft tissue sarcomas, osteosarcoma, thyroid cancer and melanoma.

 Mutations in WRN are rare in the general population.
-The rate of heterozygous loss of-function mutation in WRN is approximately one per million.
+The rate of heterozygous loss-of-function mutation in WRN is approximately one per million.
 In a Japanese population the rate is 6 per 1,000, which is higher, but still infrequent.

 Mutational defects in the WRN gene are relatively rare in cancer cells compared to the frequency of epigenetic alterations in WRN that reduce WRN expression and could contribute to carcinogenesis.
 The situation is similar to other DNA repair genes whose expression is reduced in cancers due to mainly epigenetic alterations rather than mutations (see Frequencies of epimutations in DNA repair genes).

 The table shows results of analysis of 630 human primary tumors for WRN CpG island hypermethylation.
 This hypermethylation caused reduced protein expression of WRN, a common event in tumorigenesis.